Visas are a pain in the ass.

 This should be just about all you need to know about visa requirements for US citizens planning on travelling or living in Latin America.

-Let me know if you have any questions or if I've left anything out.
+Let me know if you have any questions, updates that I've missed or if I've left anything out.

 Until next time,